vipulnaik/diet-exercise-health/profile-information/health-profile.md

 When updating this document:

+* Make sure that I have the latest blood pressure readings.
 * Make sure to update the links to the last dental appointment and the last eye exam.
 * Make sure to update the HbA1c and lipid profile section to reflect